Fun Things To Do in Utah in the Winter

 If you are planning to visit Utah to snow ski, the perfect time to visit is during the Sundance Film Festival.
 You will have some of the hills all to yourself because most visitors will be in Park City enjoying the festivities.
 The festival typically starts during the last week of January and ends by the first week of February.

-Take a Dip in a Utah Hot Spring in the Winter
+Utah Hot Springs in the Winter

 Whether you want to relax your sore muscles after a full day of skiing or you simply want to feel some warmth, taking a dip in a hot spring is an excellent idea.
 Luckily, Utah has several hot spring options that are open even during the winter season.